k-groshev/k-groshev.github.io/cv.md

 ---
 Hi there!

-I am Konstantin, and I am a PM, Ph.D.
+My name is Konstantin, Ph.D., and I am a project manager.
 I started in 2003 as an R&D engineer and have combined software development and scientific research.
 This road led me to the PhD in Computer Engineering in 2009.
 At that point, I've been managing a small team of software engineers that were adopting R&D solutions for the heavy metal industry.
 A little bit later, in 2011, I changed my technology stack to be on the bleeding edge of the progress and started as a senior java developer.

 Since 2014 I worked as a head of a development department in e-comerce and managed three different teams via agile methodology for the large sport-stuff company.
 After two years of graceful and productive growth, time of changes came again, and in late 2016 I changed the employer in order to be productive in a new area of automotive business sector.